xunjianyin/xunjianyin.github.io/blogs/Beyond the Optimizer's Dilemma.md

-# **Beyond the Optimizer's Dilemma: Why the Future of AI Must Be Self-Referential**

 In the race to build truly intelligent AI agents, we've made incredible progress.
 We have agents that can write code, reason through complex problems, and interact with digital environments in sophisticated ways.
 But have we been building them on the right foundation?
-I believe we’ve been operating under a set of assumptions that, while powerful, will ultimately limit our progress.
+I believe we've been operating under a set of assumptions that, while powerful, will ultimately limit our progress.
 We've been trapped in an "Optimizer's Dilemma," and the only way out is to embrace a principle that is fundamental to our own intelligence: self-reference.

 ### **The Two Paradigms and Their Hidden Ceiling**